HOW TO PERM HAIR AT HOME TUTORIAL

 - Jan 30

 Perming your hair is a classic way to add volume, texture, and those beautiful, bouncy curls that are all the rage.
 Whether you want to add body to straight hair or enhance your natural waves, a perm can transform your look and give your hair a fresh, fun vibe.
-In this ultimate guide, we’ll walk you through the steps of how to perm your hair at home, introduce some top brands you can use, and highlight some famous celebrities who have rocked perms throughout the years.
+In this ultimate tutorial we’ll walk you through the steps of how to perm your natural hair at home, introduce some top brands you can use, and highlight some famous celebrities who have rocked perms throughout the years. i have included all the links to the products .We will now look at types of perm as techniques will need be adjusted i will list few of the perms ,short perm ,curly perm, spiral perm ,body wave perm ,korean perm,japanese perm, digital perm, perms for men, beach wave perm ,loose wave perm ,root perm,and the 90s perm hairstyles as you can see there is a lot variants so my advice is to go to a perm specialist who only does perms and who will understand these different perms .a skilled hair stylist for perms needs years off experience just to know all the terms names for the different perm cuts , pay cheap pay twice go for the best salon you can afford .

 A perm (short for permanent wave) is a chemical treatment that changes the natural texture of hair, making it curly or wavy for an extended period.
 The process involves chemically breaking and reforming the protein bonds (disulfide bonds) in the hair to create a new, long-lasting shape.